Gigaspaces/xap-docs/site/content/xap110adm/xap-cloud.markdown

 For example, if you wish to configure the `ulimit` then you should use the **pre-install.sh** script.

 {{%note "Note"%}}
 The tool comes with default scripts that are empty.
-If the files exist in the tool directory, they will replace the default ones.
-Therefore, deleting them afterwards will not return the defaults.
-In order to have the defaults back these files should be empty and placed in the tool's root folder.
+If *pre-install.sh* and/or *pre-start.sh* files exist in the tool's root directory, they will replace the default ones.
+Therefore, if you wish to use the defaults again you should place empty script files in the tool's directory.
 {{%/note%}}

+In addition, the tool allows installing XAP on several hosts in parallel.
+This can be configured by setting the `TASK_THREAD_POOL` environment variable before running the install command.
+The default value is four.